 With the advent of better logistics, cheaper production, and the streamlining of distribution offered by the onset of the digital age, goods and services became more accessible and less expensive.
 The corporate world started to shift.
-Companies did away with their transparency.
-Their intentions have always been obvious: corporations sought to make as much profit as possible.
+Companies did away with their transparency and their intentions changed from providing a service and solving a problem to making as much profit as possible.

 Instead of acting as an agent for the local owner and being motivated to help solve customer problems, the person behind the counter became a worker with no greater investment in the workings of the company than an hourly wage.
 And the company took no great investment in them.

 In this transition, the compensation ratio between the executives who made decisions and the workforce became ridiculously exaggerated.
 The goal wasn’t about the relationships with the customers anymore, but increasingly on short-term profits and rewarding shareholders– those who held ownership of the company.